marabian/face-mask-detection/README.md

 * Mess around with the number of layers/nodes to reduce overfitting the training data.

 ## Ideas for deployment
 Build a basic web front-end which allows the user to take a picture using their webcam, and then classifies the image.
-The image can contain multiple persons, and the app should draw a colored bounding box around each person's face.
+The image can contain multiple persons, and the app should label/draw a colored bounding box around each person's face.
 The color will indicate the presence of a face mask detected by the machine learning model.

-Do the same for video (user can record a video, which will be processed and return a video which contains frames with colored bounding boxes.
+Do the same for videos for real-time face mask detection.
+User can record a video, which will be processed and return a video which contains frames with labeled/colored bounding boxes.

 ## Resources
 https://deeplizard.com/learn/video/DEMmkFC6IGM<br>